subhadig/subhadig.github.io/_posts/2020-04-21-getting-started-with-kubernetes-using-minikube-installation.md

 ---
 ### Introduction
 I am working on a series of opinionated posts on how to get started with the basics of Kubernetes using Minikube.
-In this series, I will discuss on a range of topics starting from installation of Minikube to the deployment of pods and also workarounds for a few annoying issues I faced along the way.
+In these posts, I will discuss on a range of topics starting from the installation of Minikube to the deployment of pods and also workarounds for a few annoying issues I faced along the way.
 This is the first article of the series where I talk about how to install Minikube in your local computer.